kepsteen/pickle-pal/peer-swap-readme.md

 AWS_REGION="addMe"
 ```

+4. Whitelist your IP in MongoDB Atlas

-4. Run the project locally
+5. Run the project locally

 ```bash
 # In root directory (Runs both React App and Node server)